CraftAcademyLabs/coach-guides/weeks/week_4_new.md

 #### Swedish
 **Mobila applikationer**

-Den här veckan fördjupar vi deltagarnas kunskaper inom JavaScript genom att introducera Angular, ett populärt front-end ramverk.
-Vi tittar även på Ionic som är ett ramverk för utveckling av mobila applikationer utan att behöva arbeta med inhemska språk för iOS eller Android.
-I slutet av veckan kommer du ha utvecklat och distribuerat två applikationer som kan ses på en mobil enhet.
+Den här veckan fördjupar vi deltagarnas kunskaper inom JavaScript och ruby on rails.
+Vi introducerar även hur apier communicerar med en frontend applikation.

 #### English
 **Advanced React**

-In Week 7 we deepen your knowledge of Javascript by diving deeper into React, a web framework for front-end development.
+In Week 4 we deepen your knowledge of Javascript by diving deeper into React, a web framework for front-end development.
 At the end of the week, you will have built two application.

 ### Teachable Course
 [React ( Loves  ) Rails](https://learn.craftacademy.co/admin/courses/676568/information)